This creamy roasted carrot dal ticks all the boxes - it's simple and cheap to make, but has so much flavour!

 - 1 handful fresh spinach, roughly chopped

-- 2 tbsp coconut milk, plus more to serve
+- 2 tablespoon coconut milk, plus more to serve

 - Salt (if needed)